 Professional monitoring is optional with SimpliSafe.
 Just remember if you choose to go without it, the only thing deterring a burglar from stealing your TV is a loud noise.

 Your security system will function as a “local alarm,” which means if someone trips a sensor, it will still set off a siren.
 But that’s it.
 Without monitoring, no one will contact you.
 You won’t get a notification.
-No one will call the police on your behalf.
+No one will call the police for you.

-Monitoring means there’s someone paying attention to your system who will call first you and then the authorities if an alarm sounds.
+Professional monitoring means there’s always someone paying attention to your security system who will first call you and then call the authorities if an alarm sounds.

 Honestly, with SimpliSafe, we see no reason not to get a monitoring plan.
 It offers only two monitoring plans, and the base plan is $14.99 per month.
 That’s really cheap by industry standards, so why not have the extra peace of mind?

 SimpliSafe installation is totally DIY, and it’s easy.
-No drilling or punching holes in your walls—the equipment (like the sensor featured above) comes with adhesive strips, so you just peel the strip and stick the sensors where you want them.
+No drilling or punching holes in your walls (which is great for renters), and the equipment comes with adhesive strips, so you just peel off the cover and stick the sensors where you want them.

 The bottom line

-For people who don’t want to spend a fortune on a home security system and don’t need a lot of tech to make them happy, we like SimpliSafe as a cheap, reliable option.
-The online ordering is great, the DIY installation is easy, and we like that the proprietary equipment uses a cellular signal—even if its design looks outdated.
+For people who don’t want to spend a fortune on a home security system and don’t need a lot of frills to make them happy, we like SimpliSafe as a cheap, reliable option.
+The online ordering is super convenient, the DIY installation took us no time at all, and our system worked perfectly the entire time we spent testing it.